mattattabi78/mattattabi78.github.io/_posts/2025-07-30-Diffusion.md

 ---

-# LDM

-High-Resolution Image Synthesis with Latent Diffusion Models
+# High-Resolution Image Synthesis with Latent Diffusion Models
 [paper link](https://arxiv.org/pdf/2112.10752)

 Diffusion model are strong but still require amount of high computational resource to synthesis.
 To increase the accessibility of this powerful model class and at the same time reduce its significant resource consumption, new method is needed that reduces the computational complexity for both training and sampling.
 (DDIM give faster inferencing but not in training.)

 <img src="/assets/images/Diffusion model/3.png" class="img-medium" alt="Figure 3">

-## Departure to Latent Space (1)
+## Departure to Latent Space

 Researchers analysis diffusion model with tho step.